Paternity leave and pay

 - have worked continuously for their employer for 26 weeks ending with the 15th week before the baby is due or the end of the week in which the child's adopter is notified of being matched with the child

 Those who are eligible can choose to take either one week or two consecutive weeks' paid paternity leave (not odd days).
-Employees may be entitled to Statutory Paternity Pay which from April 2012 will be £135.45 per week or 90 per cent of your average weekly earning, if that is less.
+Employees may be entitled to Statutory Paternity Pay which from April 2013 was £136.78 per week or 90 per cent of your average weekly earning, if that is less.
 Employers may, however, give more and this and may form part of your terms and conditions of employment.
-From 7th April 2013 the Statutory Maternity, Paternity and Adoption pay rate will increase to £136.78.

 The employee will need to take their paternity leave within 56 days of the actual date of birth of the child, or if the child is born early, within the period from the actual date of birth up to 56 days after the first day of the week in which the birth was expected.